Hawaii Aloha Travel > Blog > Puff the Magic Dragon of Hanalei

 Does “Puff the Magic Dragon” still live in the hippy town of Hanalei?

 Turns out, the dragon didn’t quite live in Hanalei.
 But rather, the reference was a “serendipitous coincidence,” according to Peter himself in an article by The Garden Isle.
 And as much as it may seem like a hidden reference to smoking marijuana, it’s not.
-The article clarifies that the song’s about the “innocence of childhood lost” and inspired by an Ogden Nash poem about a dragon.
+The article clarifies that the song is about the “innocence of childhood lost” and is inspired by an Ogden Nash poem about a dragon.

 This unveiled truth about the hit song, however, doesn’t dispute the popular belief that a dragon lives among Hanalei’s sea cliffs.
 Many say the green hillside that wraps around the bay looks like a sleeping dragon.
 Its head faces south, directly in front of the pier, while its tail gets lost in the landscape.